awsdocs/amazon-lex-developer-guide/doc_source/howitworks-custom-slots.md

    }
 ```

 For each slot type, you can define a maximum of 10,000 values and synonyms\.
 Each bot can have a total number of 50,000 slot type values and synonyms\.
+For example, you can have 5 slot types, each with 5,000 values and 5,000 synonyms, or you can have 10 slot types, each with 2,500 values and 2,500 synonyms\.
+If you exceed these limits, you will get a `LimitExceededException` when you call the [PutBot](API_PutBot.md) operation\.